-Resurrection College Prep High School has been sponsored by the Sisters of the Resurrection for the past 98 years.
+Resurrection College Prep High School was sponsored by the Sisters of the Resurrection for the past 98 years.
 The order was founded in Rome in 1891 by Blessed Celine Borzecka and her daughter Mother Hedwig, and the Sisters began their educational ministry in the United States in 1900 when Sister Anne Strzelecka, C.R. opened Resurrection College Prep High School in 1922.
 Central to the Sisters’ mission is the transformation of society by uplifting women through education.
 Since its founding, Resurrection has enabled thousands of alumnae to reach their full potential and become leaders of Charity and Truth.
 Today, Resurrection incorporates cutting-edge academic programs and activities that prepare young women for success in college, career, and life.